[Editor’s Note: This essay is included in First Essays and A Readable Reader, available for sale on the Buy Our Books! tab of this blog.]

 What is corruption?
 Indifference to the basic rules of right thought and action: awareness, clarity, honesty, accuracy, competency, selflessness, kindness, generous fearless overflowing joyfulness.
 What is madness?
 Incompetency as regards those same basic rules.
 Corruption and madness encourage each other, are interrelated, and generally go hand and hand.
-To the degree madness and corruption rule, it is easier to succeed and/or gain and keep power while being unhelpful (dishonest, underhanded, cruel, foolish, selfish, arrogant, incompetent, clueless) and harder to succeed and/or gain and keep power while being helpful (honest, open, clear, kind, wise, selfless, humble, competent, aware).
-To the degree we let madness and corruption in, we let folly rule, and so harm ourselves and others.
+To the degree madness and corruption rule, it is easier to succeed and/or gain and keep power while being bad (dishonest, underhanded, cruel, foolish, selfish, arrogant, incompetent, clueless) and harder to succeed and/or gain and keep power while being good (honest, transparent, kind, wise, selfless, humble, competent, aware).
+To the degree we let madness and corruption in, we let folly rule; to that degree, we harm ourselves and others.

-Madness and corruption is when decisions come not from clear, honest, informed, accurate, competent, kind, thoughtful consideration; but rather from confused, dishonest, clueless, incompetent, cruel, mindless violence.
+Madness and corruption (in either an individual’s conscious space or within a group or organization) is when decisions come not from clear, honest, informed, accurate, competent, kind, thoughtful consideration; but rather from confused, dishonest, clueless, incompetent, cruel, mindless violence.
 It’s maybe sometimes kind of fun to watch movies about gangsters and rulers weaving their way through corrupt states; but it is neither fun nor helpful to live under such conditions; and it is beyond reckless to let politicians reduce the openness, honesty, accuracy, clarity, competence, and good-will in our government.
-Just as individuals cannot travel with and meaningfully guide their own thinking and acting to the degree those individuals do not keep to the fundamental spiritual values; groups of individuals cannot travel with and meaningfully guide their own thinking and acting to the degree those groups, their organizations, systems, and structures do not keep to the fundamental spiritual values.

 “The history and/or structure of this nation is such that it cannot but destroy itself, and that’s what it deserves anyway!”
-But wait: at least from this human vantage, there’s no a priori knowable rule for the way history must unfold; and if this ship sinks, we all go down with it: so let’s work together to acknowledge where we’ve been, where we are, and where we want to get to; and to simultaneously seek a newer world together.
+Wait!: at least from this merely-human vantage, there’s no a priori knowable rule for the way history must unfold; and if this ship sinks, we all go down with it, drowning in the same old stupid boring vortex of cruel chaoses birthing cruel orders birthing cruel chaoses … ; so let’s work together to acknowledge where we’ve been, where we are, and where we want to get to; and to simultaneously seek a newer world together.

 The lights begin to twinkle from the rocks: